frillweeman/train-whisperer/README.md

 ### Docker / Docker Compose
 Each service (web app, Shoutcast monitor, MongoDB, RabbitMQ) is containerized and connected via `docker-compose`.
 I initially wanted to make a few distributed microservices on AWS native infrastructure, but the limiting factor was the cost of streaming audio all day.
 I settled on a DigitalOcean droplet for a few bucks a month that has the resources to run the containers without costing a fortune.

+### Caddy
+To configure the default Node server (becuase I'm using SvelteKit's Node adapter for SSR support) to serve the website over SSL, I'm using [Caddy](https://caddyserver.com/) as a reverse proxy.
+I later realized that serving the SSE event stream was more efficient and less prone to bugs if served from the Python Docker container, so this allowed me to use the same origin on the web app to stream the SSE content (live transcriptions).